Deaf and Disabled Members

 The Deaf and Disabled members' network is a place to share information, organise, and lobby on issues which affect our communities.

 We also want to tap into the great leadership potential that exists within our communities and make sure it has a chance to flourish.
-Particularly as it is election year we want to make sure that in deciding critical campaign issues the voices from our deaf and disabled communities are strong and clear.
+We want to make sure that in deciding critical campaign issues the voices from our deaf and disabled communities are strong and clear.
 You as a member will help define this voice so we encourage you to get involved.

-A regular monthly newsletter of current events and stories of fantastic people from our communities
+- A regular newsletter of current events and stories of fantastic people from our communities

 Employer attitudes towards employing disabled people

 Research has been commissioned to explore New Zealand employers’ attitudes towards employing disabled people.